R3Dx-creative/clip-ranking/README.md

 This example means following.

-1. Up to the second clips will be moved to "A" folder.
+1. Up to the second items will be moved to "A" folder.
-2. Files with 5 or more weights will be moved to "B" folder.
+2. items with 5 or more weights will be moved to "B" folder.
-3. The other clips will be moved to "C" folder.
+3. The other items will be moved to "C" folder.

 These rules are applied in order from the top.